NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - All non-sword attacks do -2 damage (except 5B and 5B(B) which are -1 damage)
 - 5B elbow hitbox appears on active frame 2
 - 5BBB(B) can be delayed
+- 5A
+    - Damage increased from 20 to 25
+    - Block damage increased from 298 to 373
-- 5A +5 damage and block damage, more lift
+    - Has more lift
 - 5A(A) has more lift
 - 5AA(A)
+    - Damage decreased on all hits from 5 to 4
     - First hit lifts off the ground
-    - All hits -1 damage
     - Last hit made weak from medium
 - 2B
+    - Damage reduction on second active frame
     - Faster recovery on hit
-    - Damage reduction on second active frame
 - 2B(A) changed to be 6A
 - 6B
     - More lift